matalina/my-md-notebook/README.md

-# challenge-tracker-api
+# my markdown notebook
-An api for tracking words, pages, editing, hours, days etc.
+An api for making notes in markdown anyway you want.